 The short wheelbase and load-carrying suspension can make the ride a bit choppy when unladen, but the Fiorino holds the road well.
 The five-speed manual gearbox is light and easy to use, while the Comfort-Matic automated gearbox makes reasonably smooth progress.

 Though riding slightly higher, the Adventure model handles equally well and its Traction+ system provides extra grip if you need to tackle muddy lanes or construction site roads.
 It would also prove reassuring if you regularly drive in poor winter conditions.

 Cab and Interior

 Despite its compact dimensions, the Fiorino provides plenty of room for taller drivers.
 The standard van has a fairly minimalist interior, with hard and, in places, flimsy-looking plastics.
 The driver’s seat is supportive and comfortable for longer journeys, however, the optional fold-flat passenger seat is thin and can prove uncomfortable.
-As part of the 2016 upgrade, the van has a redesigned steering wheel with remote audio controls, there are new instrument graphics, and a new dashboard storage compartment.
-A new five-inch touchscreen with Bluetooth and DAB radio is also available, with satnav as an option.
+As part of the 2016 upgrade, the van had a redesigned steering wheel with remote audio controls, there are new instrument graphics, and a new dashboard storage compartment.
+A five-inch touchscreen with Bluetooth and DAB radio is also available, with satnav as an option.